dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authorization.md

 ## Granting Privileges

-Use the &nbsp;[`GRANT`](sqlref_statements_grant.html) statement to grant privileges on schemas, tables and routines to a role or to a user.
+Use the &nbsp;[`GRANT`](sqlref_statements_grant.html) statement to grant privileges on schemas, tables, and routines to a role or to a user.

 Note that when you grant privileges to a role, you are implicitly granting those same privileges to all roles that contain that role.